 Your credit score is a valuable tool used for important financial decisions that affect your future.
 You may not even realize how it impacts your life until you are in the market for a home loan, car loan, or credit card.
 If you've been denied for any of these, it may be the result of a low credit score.

-However, once your credit score has improved, you can be eligible for benefits like credit cards with rewards, higher credit limits, lower interest rates, and car loan or mortgage approvals.
+Credit repair (which is the process of removing inaccurate items from your credit report) is an important step that you can take to get your finances back on track.
+This process does not happen overnight -- it usually takes several months to years for most consumers to see the full changes, but once your credit score has improved, you can be eligible for benefits like credit cards with rewards, higher credit limits, lower interest rates, and car loan or mortgage approvals.

+What is a credit score?
 Simply put, your credit score is a number that shows potential lenders how reliable you are at paying back your debts and allows them to choose if -- and how much -- credit they extend to you.

 These scores are provided by a third party.
 They are not determined by lenders like your bank or credit union and have nothing to do with your income and line of work.

 The credit scores that are most commonly used are the FICO® scores from the three major credit bureaus: Experian, Equifax, and TransUnion.
 Although each score may vary slightly, they should all fall in a similar range.